• Skip to primary navigation

 long thin slices of slightly dried out zucchini

-As you can see from the photos above, sometimes I slice the eggplant vertically.
-Also, if I don't feel like pan-searing the zucchini, I dry it out alongside the eggplant in the oven.
-And sometimes I like to make eggplant and zucchini parmigiana for two (middle photo).
+As you can see from the photos above, you can add more or less cheese.
+You can slice the eggplant and zucchini vertically or horizontally.
+Also, if you don't feel like pan-searing the zucchini, simply dry it out alongside the eggplant in the oven (this is how Anna makes hers.

 parmigiana ingredients on a cutting board